-In 2024, after joining the EU Agencies Network Troika, the EIT will take over the chairmanship of the network in 2024 for one year and will continue its Troika participation until February 2026.
+In 2024, after joining the EU Agencies Network Troika will continue its Troika participation until February 2026.

-2. Multi-annual programme Increasing the impact of KICs and knowledge triangle integration
+2. Multi-annual programme

+Increasing the impact of KICs and knowledge triangle integration

-Between 2024 and 2026, the EIT will focus on actions at the EU level that contribute to achieving the objectives of Horizon Europe and the New European Innovation Agenda.
+Between 2025 and 2027, the EIT will focus on actions at the EU level that contribute to achieving the objectives of Horizon Europe and the New European Innovation Agenda.
 Firstly, the EIT will continue to support Europe's innovation capacity and ecosystems through the EIT KICs (including their further development and expansion and the launch of a new EIT KIC as per the EIT Strategic Innovation Agenda).
 Secondly, building on its experience with knowledge triangle integration, the EIT will directly support the development of the higher education sector's entrepreneurial and innovation capacity.
 Through more effective cross-cutting measures, the EIT will also ensure that its impact at the EU level increases.
 Finally, the EIT will improve its operations in several areas to increase its effectiveness, efficiency, and impact, in line with the EIT/Recast Regulation and the HE Regulation.

-The EIT introduced its Impact Framework in 2021 to strengthen its impact-focused approach between 2024-2026.
+The EIT introduced its Impact Framework in 2021 to strengthen the impact-focused approach between 2025-2027.
 The Framework achieves this through improved Key Performance Indicators (KPIs) that encompass the entire impact pathways of the EIT and its KICs in line with Horizon Europe Framework Programme indicators.

 In the innovation domain, the EIT will steer its KICs into activities with higher critical mass, focusing on flagship initiatives or clusters of projects, as well as activities aimed at delivering specific socio-economic impact.
-The EIT will also encourage its KICs to more effectively mainstream the Responsible Research and Innovation (RRI) concept into their operations- particularly the domains of gender mainstreaming- and will continue incentivising and monitoring the KICs in pursuing gender balance and inclusiveness.
+The EIT will constantly encourage its KICs to more effectively mainstream the Responsible Research and Innovation (RRI) concept into their operations- particularly the domains of gender mainstreaming- and will continue incentivising and monitoring the KICs in pursuing gender balance and inclusiveness.

-The EIT will ensure that (in accordance with the EIT RIS Implementation Framework (2022-2027) and the EIT RIS Hubs Minimum Standards and Guiding Principles) the transparent establishment of RIS Hubs will be used to attract and facilitate the integration of potential new partners that add value to the EIT KICs, thus extending the EIT's pan-European coverage.
+The EIT will ensure that (in accordance with the EIT RIS Implementation Framework (2022-2027) and the EIT RIS Hubs Minimum Standards and Guiding Principles) the transparent establishment of RIS Hubs will be followed to attract and facilitate the integration of potential new partners that add value to the EIT KICs, thus extending the EIT's pan-European coverage.
 The EIT will also ensure better integration of the EIT KICs' innovation activities with their business creation and education activities.
-The EIT will support its KICs in the development and effective implementation of intellectual property frameworks which facilitate income generation; this will contribute to the EIT KICs' financial sustainability, alongside their other income-generating activities in education and business creation and targeted efforts to secure co-funding for their portfolio of activities.
+The EIT will support its KICs in the development and effective implementation of intellectual property frameworks which facilitate income generation.
+This will contribute to the EIT KICs' financial sustainability, alongside their other income-generating activities in education and business creation and targeted efforts to secure co-funding for their portfolio of activities.
 The EIT will work closely with its KICs to improve their long-term financial sustainability prospects, (in line with the revised EIT financial sustainability principles and the legal framework and requirements set for the EIT and the EIT KICs within Horizon Europe).